ccxt/ccxt/wiki/Manual.md

 Such exceptions are temporary and re-trying the request again might be enough.
 However, if the error still happens, then it may indicate some persistent problem with the exchange or with your connection.

+CCXT Also offers a convenient retry mechanism specifically for this exception, so you can set i.e. `exchange.options['maxRetriesOnFailure'] = 1` (or `params['maxRetriesOnFailure'] = 1`) and if `OperationFailed` exception happens, ccxt will retry that request 1 (or any amount you set) more times (there also exists additional `maxRetriesOnFailureDelay` option to delay by specific milliseconds).

 `OperationFailed` has the following sub-types: `RequestTimeout`,`DDoSProtection` (includes sub-type `RateLimitExceeded`),  `ExchangeNotAvailable`, `InvalidNonce`.

 #### DDoSProtection